tcheukueppoo/maat/docs/maat_dev_ref/maat.md

-# Pity
+# Maat

-`Pity` is a multi-paradigm programming(functional and object oriented)language inspired from the lovely `Perl`, `Raku` and `Lua` programming languages.
+`Maat` is a multi-paradigm programming(functional and object oriented)language inspired from the lovely `Perl`, `Raku` and `Lua` programming languages.

 - Functional Programing
 - Object Oriented Programming
-- Promises and Concurrency
+- Work and Concurrency
 - Traits
 - Multiple Dispatching
 - Type Checks